 On Multifaceted Development and the Role of Documentation

 Catchy title, innit?
 I came up with it while trying to name the development style PAX enables.
-I wanted something vaguely self-explanatory in a straight out of a marketing department kind of way, with tendrils right into your unconscious.
+The original idea was something vaguely self-explanatory in a straight out of a marketing department kind of way, with tendrils right into your unconscious.
 Documentation-driven development sounded just the thing, but it's already taken.
 Luckily, I came to realize that neither documentation nor any other single thing should drive development.
 Less luckily for the philosophically disinclined, this epiphany unleashed my inner Richard P. Gabriel.
 I reckon if there is a point to what follows, it's abstract enough to make it hard to tell.

 Try in Emacs